breadboard-ai/breadboard/packages/breadboard/README.md

 When looking at the board on Breadboard Web we can see all the nodes this board is composed of.

 Clicking `run` on the UI will prompt the user to provide inputs to the board.
 One of the great features of Breadboard Web is that it is interactive, by clicking on the input node we can see more information about these inputs.
 As we can see, we have provided information about what the inputs are for.
-This is metadata that was attatched to the board by using a board schema.
+This is metadata that was attached to the board by using a board schema.
 This is also where schema defaults come in handy.
 We can use these defaults if the user does not want to provide their own, as well as providing guidance on what kind of inputs are accepted.

 Once we have provided inputs and run the board, let's see what happens!
 (add screenshot of board output)